DianaIsseyeva/test-app/README.md

 ## Overview

-This is the frontend for a simple PWA application built using the React framework.
+This is the frontend for an application built using the React framework.
 The application includes a product catalog, user registration, login, and a shopping cart.
 The backend is implemented using Strapi.

 ## Requirements